-For the current release of JDBC drivers, the number of round trips is reduced by prefetching the metadata such as the LOB length, the chunk size, and the beginning of the LOB data, along with the locator during regular fetch operations.

-If you select LOB columns into a result set, then some or all of the data is prefetched to the client, when the locator is fetched.
-It saves the first round trip to retrieve data by deferring all preceding operations until fetching from the locator.
+For Oracle Database 12c Release 1 (12.1) JDBC drivers, the number of round trips is reduced by prefetching the metadata such as the LOB length and the chunk size as well as the beginning of the LOB data along with the locator during regular fetch operations.
+If you select LOB columns into a result set, some or all of the data is prefetched to the client, when the locator is fetched.
+It saves the first roundtrip to retrieve data by deferring all preceding operations until fetching from the locator.